bssrdev/wilderhood/_posts/2015-08-9-Gir National Park.markdown

 <p>FEMALE AND CUBS</p>

 <p>We sighted a small pride consisting of two females and two cubs.
 They were sighted on two specific occasions.
 Good part of any lion sighting is that, it gives you time to think, compose and shoot.
 Lions are in no hurry to move.
-Most of the lion sightings we had gave us so much time, and allowed us to take good shots of action.</p>
+Most of the lion sightings we had, gave us so much time and allowed us to take good shots of action.</p>

 <img src="{{ site.baseurl}}/img/2015-08-09/7.jpg" alt="Gir National Park">
 <img src="{{ site.baseurl}}/img/2015-08-09/8.jpg" alt="Gir National Park">